 Whether you’ve spent a short time or a lifetime with your pet, saying goodbye is the hardest thing you’ll have to do.
 These special, reduced-rate, end-of-life sessions are just for terminally ill or elderly pets.
-These beautiful, yet often heartbreaking sessions highlight your relationship together and the love you share before they pass.
+These beautiful photos will highlight your relationship together and the love you share before they pass.

-I do my best to fit Joy Sessions in as soon as they’re needed, (And my many understanding, flexible clients who move their own sessions to make time for Joy Sessions® are invaluable) but if this is something you’re interested in, I really recommend planning ahead.
+I do my best to fit Joy Sessions® in as soon as they’re needed, but if this is something you’re interested in, I really recommend planning ahead.
 With more time, we’re often able to capture your pet while he’s sill feeling and looking well, and we can schedule around the weather, helping create your best possible session.

 The name “Joy Session®” is not something I arbitrarily chose.
 There’s a very personal meaning behind it, and I’d like to share how it all began: Shortly before Christmas in 2009, I had a photo shoot with a woman named Joan.
 Her friend booked the session as a gift, and we had a beautiful sunny day for it.
 Joan was living at home in Hospice care, and relied on the companionship and day-to-day help of her Service Dog, a Black Lab named Joy.
 Joy was her rock, her best friend, and had saved Joan’s life on more than one occasion.
 She would let Joan know when her blood sugar was low, and if she was about to have a seizure.
 Joy would place herself under Joan to break her fall, stand firm to help her up, and was by her side day and night.
 I came into this session knowing that Joan didn’t have much time left, but I had no idea I’d be meeting such a vibrant, funny, happy woman.
 She was so blessed to have Joy come into her life, and her eyes lit up with every story she told of her.
 She said that Joy was her “gift from God,” and taking these photos had given her something wonderful to look forward to.
 Their bond was palpable, and it was easy to see that both of them were very loved.
 Her apartment was filled with the word “Joy” in artwork and pillows and Christmas decorations.
 She even wore a “Joy” sweatshirt during our session.